rossberg/camp/README.txt

 Camp comes with a few limitations, most of which I can conveniently blame on the underlying graphics and audio library (Raylib, Section 4.3).

+* Audio Formats: More exotic formats are not supported.
+FLAC, MP3, WAV, and OGG are fine.
+In exchange, MOD and XM modules can be played out of the box.

 * CPU Usage: Camp uses an extravagant "immediate mode" GUI, which is a bit more expensive.
-It isn't super-optimised either.
-On a dated computer, it may use more compute than a backround app deserves.
-(And for some reason, I see much higher CPU consumption on my Mac laptop than on my Windows desktop, about 40% vs 2%, while GPU time is about the same.)
+On a dated computer, it may use more compute than a background app deserves.
+(And for some reason, I see much higher CPU consumption on my Mac laptop than on my Windows desktop, about 40% vs 2%, despite comparable specs.
+  GPU time is about the same.
+Odd.)

-  There are plenty of smaller things that could be optimised, too.
-But it's fast enough for me, so I don't care right now.
+  There are plenty of smaller things that aren't super-optimised either.
+But the thing is snappy enough for my purposes, so I remain lazy about it.

-* Localisation: The underlying library doesn't offer much in the way of detecting keyboard assignments, so I'm afraid it assumes an English/U.S. keyboard.
+* Localisation: The underlying library doesn't offer much in the way of detecting keyboard assignments, so I'm afraid it assumes an English/U.S. keyboard layout.
 Feel free to hack the source code if you're desperate for an override.

-* Text looks great on hi-res screens (like Retina screens or 4K displays), or with UI scaling.
-Not so much on lower resolution screens with a scaling of 1.
+* Text: It looks great on hi-res screens (like Retina screens or 4K displays), or with UI scaling.
+Not so much on lower resolutions with a scaling of 1.
   As mentioned in Section 3.7, you may want to play with different text sizes to find the one that sucks least.

-* The graphics library does not support multiple windows.
+* Windowing: The graphics library does not support multiple windows.
 Hence, the one window has to be a rectangular one and with that, the Library pane cannot be vertically resized when the Playlist isn't open.
-Likewise, pop-ups cannot be protrude from the parent window.
+Likewise, pop-ups cannot protrude from the parent window.
 Bummer.

-* Window resizing or opening/closing Playlist or Library panes may create ugly animation artefacts for a moment, depending on operating system.
+  Window resizing or opening/closing Playlist or Library panes may create ugly animation artefacts for a moment, depending on operating system.

-* More exotic audio formats are not supported.
-FLAC, MP3, WAV, and OGG are fine.
-In exchange, MOD and XM modules can be played out of the box!

 * There may be bugs.
 Correction: there almost certainly are.
 And other occasional signs of immature software.